-What should I tell my doctor before taking Valcyte?
+What should I tell my healthcare provider before taking Valcyte?

-Before taking Valcyte, tell your doctor if you:
+Before taking Valcyte, tell your healthcare provider if you:

 - have kidney problems.
-Your doctor may give you a lower dose of Valcyte, or check you more often if you are taking Valcyte.
+Your healthcare provider may give you a lower dose of Valcyte, or check you more often if you take Valcyte.

 - are pregnant or plan to become pregnant.
 It is not known if Valcyte causes birth defects in an unborn baby.
-Tell your doctor right away if you become pregnant while taking Valcyte.
+Tell your healthcare provider right away if you become pregnant while taking Valcyte.
 See "What is the most important information I should know about Valcyte?"

-- are breast-feeding or plan to breast-feed.
-It is not known if Valcyte passes into your milk and if it may harm your baby.
-You should not breast-feed if you are HIV-positive because of the chance of passing the HIV virus to your baby through your milk.
+- are breastfeeding or plan to breastfeed.
+It is not known if Valcyte passes into your breast milk.
+You should not breastfeed if you take Valcyte.

 How should I take Valcyte?

-- Take Valcyte exactly as your doctor prescribes it.
+- Take Valcyte exactly as your healthcare provider tells you.
 Your dose of Valcyte will depend on your medical condition.